Hydro-Québec: Effects on the natural environment

 In the late 1970s, the company set up a network of 27 monitoring stations to measure the effects of the James Bay Project which provide a wealth of data on northern environments.
 The first 30 years of studies in the James Bay area have confirmed that mercury levels in fish increase by 3 to 6 times over the first 5 to 10 years after the flooding of a reservoir, but then gradually revert to their initial values after 20 to 30 years.
 These results confirm similar studies conducted elsewhere in Canada, the United States and Finland.
 Research also found that it is possible to reduce human exposure to mercury even when fish constitutes a significant part of a population's diet.
 Exposure risks can be mitigated without overly reducing the consumption of fish, simply by avoiding certain species and fishing spots.

-Despite the fact that the transformation of a terrestrial environment into an aquatic environment constitutes a major change and that flooding leads to the displacement or death of nonmigratory animals, the riparian environments lost through flooding are partially replaced by new ones on the exposed banks of reduced-flow rivers.
+Despite the fact that the transformation of terrestrial environments into aquatic ones constitutes a major change and that flooding leads to the displacement or death of nonmigratory animals, the riparian environments lost through flooding are partially replaced by new ones on the exposed banks of reduced-flow rivers.
 The biological diversity of reservoir islands is comparable to other islands in the area and the reservoir drawdown zone is used by a variety of wildlife.
-The population of migratory species of interest such as the caribou have even increased to the point where the hunt has been expanded.
+The population of migratory species of interest such as the caribou have increased to the point where the hunt has been expanded.

 Emissions of greenhouse gases (GHG) rise significantly for a few years after reservoir impoundment, and then stabilize after 10 years to a level similar to that of surrounding lakes.
 Gross GHG emissions of reservoirs in the James Bay area fluctuate around 30,000 tonnes of CO2 equivalent per TWh of generated power.
 Hydro-Québec claims its hydroelectric plants release 35 times less GHG than comparable gas-fired plants and 70 times less than coal-fired ones and that they constitute the "option with the best performance" overall.